cheatham1/SoftwareBook/take_a_look_at_the_data.md

 ![](Output/lepPT.png)

-## The Analyses

-The available analyses are:
-  * TTbarAnalysis
-  * WAnalysis
-  * WZAnalysis
-  * ZAnalysis
-  * ZZAnalysis
-  * ZPrimeAnalysis

-The files can be found in the Analysis folder

-    ls Analysis

 If, as we suggested, you are using the small Virtual Machine, you only have 10% of the data.
 You do not have access to all the data for all the analyses.
 For the moment you can take a look at WW and WZ.
-For the other analyses you need to download the rest of the data (which just takes time) and move it into your Input directory.
+For the other analyses you need to download the rest of the data and move it into your Input directory.